Get Schooled

 What is a Trade School?
 Everything You Need to Know

 If you enjoy hands-on, experiential learning where you can see the results of your hard work, enrolling in a trade program or at a trade school may be a great fit for you!
-Attending a trade school is often an affordable learning experience that helps prepare its students to enter in-demand careers and industries.
-Here’s what you should know about trade schools: how they work, what you’ll need to apply, and more!
+Attending a trade school is often an affordable learning experience that prepares students to enter in-demand careers and industries.
+Here’s what you should know about trade schools, like how they work and what you'll need to apply!

 (Lee este artículo en español aquí!)